Top Menu

 It will be obvious to Monthly Review readers that the failure to teach about climate change in schools is a direct manifestation of a capitalist society that is more concerned with its short-run profits than the survival of civilization and humanity as a whole while rejecting the needs of youth altogether.
 Even science itself is to be sacrificed on the altar of capital.

 On July 29, 2024, Nature Communications published a pathbreaking article by Monthly Review author Jason Hickel and his coauthors, Morena Hanbury Lemos and Felix Barbour, on “Unequal Exchange of Labour in the World Economy,” providing perhaps the strongest evidence yet for unequal exchange in global commodity chains.
 What makes this new study particularly remarkable is that in order to account for the transfer of embodied labor from the Global South to the Global North, it is necessary to find a satisfactory way of addressing at the aggregate level not only the differences in wages, but also the differences in productivities.
 (As Samir Amin explained in the July–August 1977 issue of Monthly Review, unequal exchange reflects a situation where “the difference between the returns to labor is greater than the difference between the productivities.”)
 In their article, Hickel and his coauthors dealt with this problem in an elegant way by using data on comparative skill level, complemented by a mathematical model and input-output data.
-They found that between 1995 and 2021, the Global North was able to extract from the Global South 826 billion hours in net appropriated labor.
+They found that in 2021, the Global North was able to extract from the Global South 826 billion hours in net appropriated labor.
 This represents a value capture of $18.4 trillion in Northern prices.
 Behind this lies the fact that workers in the Global South receive 87–95 percent lower wages for equivalent work at the same skill level.

 The underlying conditions of inequality between the Global North and the Global South, themselves the result of a history of colonialism and imperialism, led to the global labor arbitrage, or the outsourcing of production to the Global South in order to exploit low unit labor costs, a shift that was made possible by technological revolutions in communications and transportation.
 Today, around 90 percent of all labor contribution to production takes place in the Global South, which, however, receives only 21 percent of the income generated.
 Multinational corporations, mainly located in the North, are the means through which the surplus labor embodied in goods exported from the South is transmitted to the Global North, mainly benefiting monopoly-financial capital at the apex of the system, from New York to London to Berlin to Tokyo.
 Although it is often claimed that the South is “catching up,” Hickel points out that the wage gap between North and South is actually widening, with wages increasing eleven times more in the Global North than the Global South between 1995 and 2021, exacerbating the conditions underlying economic imperialism.
 To redress these conditions, Hickel and his coauthors conclude, “will require a political struggle for national self-determination and economic sovereignty similar in scope to the anti-colonial movement of the 20th century” (Jason Hickel, Morena Hanbury Lemos, and Felix Barbour, “Unequal Exchange of Labour in the World Economy,” Nature Communications 15, no. 6298 [July 29, 2024]; Phie Jacobs, “Rich Countries Drain ‘Shocking’ Amount of Labor from the Global South,” ScienceInsider, August 6, 2024).